serverless/blog/posts/2018-04-30-how-to-create-landing-page-with-serverless-components.md

 This will install all the dependencies and all the component dependencies.

-3. Set your AWS credentials in your ENV vars
+3. Set your AWS credentials in your ENV vars:

     ```bash
     export AWS_ACCESS_KEY_ID=my_access_key_id
     export AWS_SECRET_ACCESS_KEY=my_secret_access_key
     ```

-**Note:** Make sure you have Node.js 8+ and npm installed on your machine.
+**Note:** Make sure you have Node.js 8+ and `npm` installed on your machine.

 ## Composing Components